 Filius' turn: Gebo, the rune of partnership.
 "From now on, you will be each other's companion.
 You will feel no cold, because you will be to each other shelter and warmth."
 The light around their hands grew brighter as the rune dissolved into shimmering ribbons.

 Last, Dumbledore: Wunjo, the rune of joy.
 "From now on, you will take joy in one another.
-You will hold each other's heart and happiness in your hand."
+You will hold each other's heart and happiness in your hands."

 The light intensified, swirling ever faster in glowing spirals, tendrils starting to snake out, slowly moving up their arms.

 Three voices spoke together.
-"According to your wish, we Bind you, heart to heart, mind to mind, body to body, soul to soul; ancient magic, ancient mystery, ancient power.
+"According to your wish, we Bind you, heart to heart, mind to mind, body to body, soul to soul.
 From this moment on, two will be one."